nconlisk/nconlisk.github.io/README.md

 # nconlisk
- portfolio website on pi server
+A simple static portfolio website served from a pi server with backup on GitHub pages.